PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/6 Plans.md

 print forge's journal handout
 ### Outline
 - [[Kogs Ritual Chamber]]
-- Party escapes into Sharn OR gets stranded in the Kogs
+- Party escapes into Sharn OR gets stranded in Old Sharn
 - Party is contacted by Aeren d'Cannith
 - Random encounters to set the scene of the city
 - Baelen ir'Torn is being hunted by the Boromar Clan